 SHOW statements that MySQL supports

 SHOW TABLES, and so forth).
 Using

 SELECT has these advantages, compared

-It conforms to Codd's rules.
-That is, all access is done on tables.
+It conforms to Codd's rules, because all access is done on tables.

-SELECTworks, they only need to learn the object names.
+SELECTstatement, and only need to learn some table and column names.

 The implementor need not worry about adding keywords.